KenwoodFox/EG-207/docs/group_responses/Team Gold Rev B to Rev D.md

 Mr D.,

 After reviewing the revised subject specification, team gold have assessed that the associated changes do not majorily impact our ability to deliever a functioning monitor system that satisfies the requirements.
-We do, however, require the following clarifcations to the recent changes:
+We comprehended the specification requirements and there are no questions.

-- *Something something something*
+In regards,
-- * More something something something*
+Team Gold